Question from Oliveen: I’d like to ask a really dumb question (because I’m a dummy when it comes to technology).

 You’ve got to hand it to Jobs and Wozniak.
 No one does marketing better than Apple, and it all started with that very first Apple computer line that Steve Wozniak designed, hand-built and sold from Steve Jobs’ parent’s garage.

-To finish up, here’s a short, but very interesting video that discusses the amazing history of the Apple Corporation from its humble beginnings in a two-car garage to the market-dominating behemoth that it is today.
-Check it out!
+To finish up, here’s a short, but very interesting video that discusses the amazing history of the Apple Corporation from its humble beginnings in a two-car garage to the commercial behemoth that it is today.
+Check it out.

 This video is several years old now (circa 2016), but it’s still just as relevant and interesting as it was on the day it was released.